"He is great

 2000

-and its ultimate relationship to all of nature, so too has Joseph Raffael absorbed the non-western point
+relationship to all of nature, so too has Joseph Raffael absorbed the non-western

 is painted on an orange tree branch with an oriental landscape and a freely brushed border serving as a ground.